 If your vehicle is OFF, your vehicle’s mirror will default to the traditional rearview mirror.

 To adjust your Rear Camera Mirror’s image, use one of the following methods depending on the model:

 - Some vehicles may instead be equipped with three MENU buttons to the right of the tab under the mirror.
-These allow you to adjust brightness, tilt and zoom, which may help you see specific areas behind you better:
+These allow you to switch between adjusting brightness, tilt and zoom, which may help you see specific areas behind you better.

-- Press the LEFT button to adjust the brightness, tilt or zoom
+- Press the LEFT button to switch between adjusting the brightness, tilt or zoom.

 Washing Your Rear Camera Mirror (if equipped)